-Every day, in almost every city, and in almost every state, a business is served with a subpena.
+Every day, in almost every city, and in almost every state, a business is served with a subpoena.
 Your business may have received one in the past or may receive one soon.
 For those who are not regular participants in lawsuits, subpoenas are a mysterious document which you should know about.

-What is a Subpena
+What is a Subpoena

-Generally speaking, a subpena is a formal request that you either attend a court hearing (whether it be a deposition, court hearing or trial) or to produce documents in conjunction with a lawsuit or administrative proceeding.
+Generally speaking, a subpoena is a formal request that you either attend a court hearing (whether it be a deposition, court hearing or trial) or to produce documents in conjunction with a lawsuit or administrative proceeding.
 In California, subpoenas are governed by the Code of Civil Procedure (Code of Civil Procedure § 1285, et seq.), while in Federal Court actions, subpoenas are governed by the Federal Rules of Civil Procedure (FRCP Rule 45).

 Federal and state laws also permit legislative and administrative bodies to serve subpoenas to compel attendance at hearings or to produce documents, and arbitration tribunals (such as the American Arbitration, etc.) are also authorized to issue subpoenas.